-For a number of reasons certain places or areas of land are regarded as ‘tapu’ meaning ‘sacred’; if a place is tapu there is a restriction on access due to the spirits which the Māori believe are present in the area.
-Therefore do respect nature and sacred areas, do be sure to ask your Wild Kiwi tour leader where you can and can’t enter if it’s not clear and don’t go walking or swimming in a sacred area.
+There are some places or areas of land that are ‘tapu’ meaning ‘sacred’; if a place is tapu there is a restriction on access.
+The Māori believe spirits are present in the area.
+Therefore do respect nature and sacred areas, ask your Wild Kiwi tour leader where you can and can’t enter if it’s not clear.
+Don’t go walking or swimming in a sacred area.

 • Give Koha

 You might see the word ‘Koha’ on signs, but it’s worth knowing about the concept of Koha which means ‘donation’.
 In order to enter onto a Māori person’s land, you’ll need to give Koha and be welcomed onto the land.
-You’ll be with your Wild Kiwi tour guide, but it’s worth noting that trespassing is taken to be very offensive, so do always ask the land owner if a trail isn’t clearly marked and you’re going off the beaten track and don’t trespass.
+You’ll be with your Wild Kiwi tour guide, but it’s worth noting that trespassing is taken to be very offensive.
+Always ask the land owner if a trail isn’t clearly marked and you’re going off the beaten track and don’t trespass.

 When visiting the Tamaki Cultural Village on a New Zealand north island tour, you will be welcomed onto the marae (a traditional meeting place), and a Māori representative will give a fern as a welcome gesture.
 Don’t turn your back when gifted the fern as it is considered highly offensive to turn your back.
 Instead, do walk backwards, keeping eye contact with the person who has given the fern.

-If you want a more in depth journey into the Māori culture and its people, then you’ll get the opportunity to experience the Tamaki Cultural Village (mentioned above) on the Wild Kiwi Northern Voyager route as you make your way from Taupo to Rotorua.
-You’ll have the chance to experience a hongi, a hāngī, and a haka; all of which are explained briefly below.
+For a more in depth journey into the Māori culture and its people, experience the Tamaki Cultural Village (mentioned above) on the Wild Kiwi Northern Voyager route.
+As you make your way from Taupo to Rotorua you’ll have the chance to experience a hongi, a hāngī, and a haka; explained briefly below.